-Assurance Level Procedure for Authentication of Individual Identity Level 1 (1) Written documentation checking is not required.(2) Applicant only needs to have e-mail address to apply for certificate.
-Identification and authentication procedure does not need to be performed.
-(3) In-person application at counter is not required.
-Level 2 (1) Written documentation checking is not required.
-(2) Subscriber submits personal information including personal identification code (such as ID card number) and name.
-PublicCA has the right to cross check the information against government supplied databases or registered information in a trusted third party's database to verify the applicant's

-Assurance Level Procedure for Authentication of Individual Identity identity.
-(3) In-person application at counter is not required Level 3 (1) Check written documentation: The applicant shall provide information which includes name, ID number and birthdate and at least present one original approved photo ID (such as national ID card) during certificate application to the RAO to authenticate the applicant's identity.
-If an applicant (such as minor under 18 years old) is unable to submit the above photo ID, government issued written documentation (such as household registration) sufficient to prove the identity of the applicant and one adult with legal capacity to guarantee the applicant's identity in writing may be used in its place.
-The identity of the adult providing the written guarantee must pass through the above authentication.
-(2) Personal information submitted by the applicant such as personal identification code (ID card number), name and address (household registration address) shall be checked against the information registered with the competent authority (such as household registration information) or other information registered with a trusted third party recognized by the competent authority. authority.
-(3) Counter application: The applicant must verify his / her identity in person at the CA or RA counter.
-If the applicant is unable to present the application in person at the counter, the applicant may submit a letter of appointment to appoint an agent to submit the application in person on their behalf but the CA or RA must verify the authenticity of the letter of appointment (such as the subscriber's seal on the letter of appointment) and authenticate the identity of the agent in accordance with the above
+Assurance Level Procedures for Authentication of Individual Identity provided by the Applicant during the application and enrollment process.
+(2) No identity verification other than control of the email address listed in the certificate.
+(3) In-person identity proofing at counter is not required.
+Level 2 (1) No identity verification required.
+(2) The applicant is required to provide personal information including personal identification code (such as National ID or passport number) and name.
+PublicCA has the right to cross-check it against the information registered with the competent authority or other information registered with a trusted third party recognized by the competent authority.
+(3) In-person identity proofing at counter is not required Level 3 The applicant shall provide information that includes name, national ID number and birthdate and at least present a national government-issued photo ID (such as national ID card, passport or health insurance card) to the RAO to examine whether they are authentic and unexpired.
+If an applicant (such as minor under 18 years old) is unable to submit the above photo ID, government-issued credentials (such as household registration) sufficient to prove the identity of the applicant and one adult with legal capacity to guarantee the applicant's identity in writing may be used in its place.
+The identity of the adult providing the guarantee must pass through the above authentication.
+(2) The applicant is required to provide personal information including personal identification code (such as National ID number), name and address (household registration address).
+PublicCA has the right to cross-check it against the information registered with the competent authority (such as household registration information) or other information registered with a trusted third party recognized by the competent authority.

-Assurance Level Procedure for Authentication of Individual Identity regulations.
+Assurance Level Procedures for Authentication of Individual Identity (3) Counter application: The applicant must in-person proofing his / her identity at the CA or RA counter.
+If the applicant is unable to present the application in person at the counter, the applicant may submit a letter of appointment to appoint an agent to submit the application in person on their behalf but the CA or RA must verify the authenticity of the letter of appointment (such as the subscriber's seal on the letter of appointment) and authenticate the identity of the agent in accordance with the above regulations.
 If an applicant has previously passed through the CA, RA or CA trusted authority or individual (such as household registration office or notary) counter identification and authentication procedure which conforms to the above regulations and supporting identification and authentication information (such as seal certification) has been submitted, the applicant does not need to apply in person but the CA or RA needs to verify the supporting information.
-(4) Use of natural person certificate IC to apply When a private key digital signature corresponding to an assurance level 3 certificate issued by the MOICA is used, the applicant does not need to verify his / her identity in person with the RAO but the RA system or RAO shall verify that the digital signature is valid.
+(4) Apply with Citizen Digital Certificate IC Card When private key digital signature corresponding to an assurance level 3 certificate issued by the MOICA is used, the applicant does not need to verify his / her identity in person with the RAO but the RA system or RAO shall verify whether the digital signature is valid.
 (5) Individual identity authentication for equipment or application software certificate applications In addition to the above four types of identity authentication procedures, the private key digital signature corresponding to an assurance level 3 individual certificate issued through the ePKI made also be used for application.
 The applicant does not need to verify his/her identity in person at the counter but the RA system or RAO shall verify that the digital signature is valid.
-This type of certificate is especially suitable for small office, home office (SOHO) applications.
+This type of certificate is especially suitable for small office, home office